 The fourth edition of the PMBOK® Guide was published in 2009, five years after the publication of the 3rd Edition.
 This edition aimed to make the contents the PMBOK® Guide more consistent and accessible.
 The widely recognized “triple constraints” for project management were expanded to six, namely, scope, quality, schedule, budget, resources, and risk.

 The current PMBOK® Guide — the Fifth Edition- was released in 2013.
 This edition attempts to include advancements in the field of project management - in particular, rolling wave planning and adaptive lifecycle- in its contents.

 The PMP® Exam is changing in 2015

 A recently completed Role Delineation Study (RDS) provided an updated description of the project management professional role.
-Research included a large-scale survey of global Project Management Professional (PMP)® certification holders to validate updates to domains, tasks, knowledge, and skills.
+The research included a large-scale survey of the global Project Management Professional (PMP)® certification holders to validate updates to domains, tasks, knowledge, and skills.

 Here’s an overview of the newly added content: